MobileFirstLLC/cws-publish/README.md

 **Q4: What CI providers is this compatible with?**

-Travis and Gitlab; possible others as long as they support Node.js runtime
+It should be compatible with any CI/CD environment that supports Node.js runtime

 ---